nixsolutions/nix-net-analyzers/README.md

 ## ⚙ Settings

-NIX .NET Department has few custom code rules to ensure better software quality and following clean code practices.
+NIX Team has few custom code rules to ensure better software quality and following clean code practices.

 Custom rules:
 1. Line must not be longer than **200** characters;